MTLeist255/JWST_Deconvolution/README.md

 # JWST_Deconvolution
-Applications of different deconvolution algorithms to JWST/MIRI Imaging
+Applications of different deconvolution algorithms to a simulated toy AGN model and JWST/MIRI Imaging.